 It was in 1938 that Dr. Gerson passed his medical boards and became a licensed doctor in the state of New York, and his work began to focus more on cancer.
 For twenty years he treated hundreds of cancer patients who had been given up to die after all conventional treatments had failed them.
 In 1946, Gerson demonstrated his work before the Pepper-Neely Congressional Subcommittee, which was holding hearings regarding funding for future cancer treatments.
 Although only a few peer-reviewed journals were receptive to Gerson’s then “radical” idea that diet could affect health, he continued to publish articles on his therapy and case histories of healed patients.
 Gerson described his approach in the book titled ‘A Cancer Therapy: Results of Fifty Cases and the Cure of Advanced Cancer by Diet Therapy.’
 Max Gerson died on March 8, 1959.

-Charlotte Gerson, the daughter of the late Max Gerson, and her son have continued on with his work of healing cancer and other chronic illnesses.
-She is the founder of the Gerson Institute and author of several books relating to healing from illnesses using the Gerson Therapy including, The Gerson Therapy: The Proven Nutritional Program for Cancer and Other Illnesses.
+Charlotte Gerson, the daughter of the late Max Gerson, continued on with his work of healing cancer and other chronic illnesses.
+She was the founder of the Gerson Institute and author of several books relating to healing from illnesses using the Gerson Therapy including, The Gerson Therapy: The Proven Nutritional Program for Cancer and Other Illnesses.
 For over 40 years, she lectured worldwide in the United States, Canada, Mexico, Europe and Australia on the cancer therapy that her father started so many decades ago.
 Charlotte has been featured in several documentaries to preserve the work of her father and recently celebrated her 91st birthday.